awhley/React-Tic-Tac-Toe/README.md

-This is a game of Tic-Tac-Toe.
+This is a game of Tic-Tac-Toe using React and deployed on Vercel.